po1sigala/live/01-Class-Content/10-OOP/01-Activities/06-Stu-Polymorphism/README.md

 ## 💡 Hints

-Our method is going to be returning a string, so how can we get that show up in the terminal when we call the method?
+* Our method is going to be returning a string, so how can we get that to show up in the terminal when we call the method?

-How can we use switch statements to help code out the solution?
+* How can we use switch statements to help code out the solution?
 We also have a `inRange` helper function that is provided to us.
 How might that come in handy?

 ## 🏆 Bonus